MakaEdgar/MEME_Trainer_4/README.md

 6. Repeat until the end of the words
 7. You can find statistics in 'users' folder
 8. To create dict you can investigate 'dicts' folder or write me :)
+9. See error and game statistics in `./users/UserName`